 Making my name known in an industry filled by amazing people and also finding a very rare niche in it that allows me to work remotely.

 Credit card bonuses are my most valuable since that’s how I travel for free.
-Check out my #FrugalFriday segments in GWT too!
+Check out my #FrugalFriday segments in HERA too!

 What’s the biggest lesson you’ve learned from travel that you’d like to pass on?